michaelcullum/yukari/README.markdown

 Yukari will immediately start up afterwards.

-Note: You can specify an alternative configuration file to use within the **data/config/** directory by using the commandline parameter "*--config=confignamehere*"
+Protip: You can specify an alternative configuration file to use within the **data/config/** directory by using the commandline parameter "*--config=confignamehere*"

-@note: A shell script providing easy manipulation of the bot through screen is also planned.
+**@note**: A shell script providing easy manipulation of the bot through screen is planned.